 Welcome to MDM Hotel Warsaw

-Centrally located for business and leisure travellers
+Centrally located & ideal for family, business and leisure stays

 Why stay with us